wk-mihai/technical-challenge/README.md

 - post_max_size 256M

 ## Installation
-Copy the .env.example file and rename it into .env, where you have to add the database credentials, and the mail credentials (I'm using mailhog for send emails - they are used just for the password reset).

 Install this application with composer using the following command:

 `composer install`

+After installation, copy the .env.example file and rename it into .env, where you have to add the database credentials, and the mail credentials (I'm using mailhog for send emails - they are used just for the password reset) and run the following command for generating the application key:

+`php artisan key:generate`

-After installation, run the following command for creating the tables and populating them with predefined data:
+Now, run the following command for creating the tables and populating them with predefined data:

 `php artisan migrate --seed`